 One common violation is failing to install an IID when ordered to do so.
 This occurs when someone who has been ordered by a court or a state Department of Motor Vehicles (DMV) to install an IID does not comply with the order.

 Under the reformed DWI law in New Jersey, individuals who are convicted or plead guilty to driving under the influence of alcohol must install an interlock device in their vehicle, as outlined in N.J.S.A.
 39:4-50.
-If someone owns multiple cars or has access to more than one vehicle, they are only required to install the interlock device in their primary vehicle.
+If a person has access to multiple vehicles, the court orders installation on the car they own, lease, or principally operate most often..

 To ensure compliance, the person needs to fill out a form for the court, specifying the vehicle where the device will be installed.
 The court will also inform the Motor Vehicle Commission about the imposed sentence, prompting the Commission to issue a new license.
 This updated license will have a notation indicating to law enforcement that the driver must have an interlock device in their car.